HaifaStatistic/Physics-Guided-Inverse-Regression-for-Crop-Quality-Assessment/README.md

 - **plots/**: Directory for storing plots and visualizations generated during the analysis.
 - **scripts/**: Contains various utility scripts for data preprocessing, model training, and evaluation.
 - **README.md**: This file.
-- **requirements.txt**: List of dependencies required to run the code.
+- **environment.yml**: List of dependencies required to run the code.
 - **run_model_selection.py**: Script to run the model selection process.

 ## Abstract